 The distribution of Estonian films in Turkey continued.
 In May, Estonian group named Traffic gave concerts in Istanbul and Ankara to celebrate Europe Day.
 The Estonian-Georgian co-production “Tangerines” screened at the International Film Festival in Ankara.
 In December, “Those who Dare”, a co-production between Estonia, Latvia, Lithuania, and Iceland, screened at the EU Human Rights Film Days in Ankara.

-Introducing Estonian music continued through the year.
-Hortus Musicus took part of several festivals in Istanbul and Ankara.
+2016 Estonian music was introduced through the year.
+Early music consort Hortus Musicus took part in several festivals in Istanbul and Ankara.

 In autumn, film “Out of fashion” by Jaak Kilmi, Lennart Laberenz and Reet Aus was screened in Turkey.